Improve patient outcomes and lower operational costs

 The current state of healthcare

 It’s an interesting time in healthcare.
 Traditional healthcare companies—hospitals, HMOs, insurance, practitioners, and more—are providing medical services using a combination of paper records, on-premises computer systems, and cloud technologies.
 A heavily regulated system, providing a nearly unmatched array of specialty services, is now contending with three very different and disconnected protocols for storing patient data.
-Yet somehow the system keeps continue to run.
+Yet somehow the system keeps continuing to run.

 But we’ve reached a pivotal moment: The legacy systems at the heart of healthcare companies are in some cases decades old, and their benefits are nearly negated by their shortcomings.
 They are used across the enterprise, but they are incredibly expensive to maintain, they are difficult to connect with other systems, and they create more frustration for staff and patients than benefits.
 One could argue that the only thing keeping these legacy systems in place is the amount of valuable data they house and the numerous systems they support.

-At the same time, software as a service (SaaS), cloud technologies, and mobile devices are driving users to demand more and better service.
+At the same time, software as a service (SaaS), cloud technologies, and mobile devices are driving users to demand more and better services.
 Moreover, these new technologies are giving them an avenue to pursue health care outside of the traditional healthcare billing model.
 Activity and biometric trackers let consumers monitor their own bio-data, and see real-time changes in those metrics, enabling behavioral self-corrections that traditionally could only come from appointments with a doctor.

 Despite all these tech advancements we’ve seen, many consumers still rely on hospitals and visits to general practitioners.
 More than actual adoption, what mobile and cloud technologies have done is change the level of consumer expectation.
 The lack of healthcare data integration and interoperability is leading to a variety of very real challenges that could threaten the continued viability of providers if they fail to adapt.
 While the ACA offered consumers market-based medical options, SaaS and cloud technologies are exposing the whole healthcare industry to the true force of a free market.

-Meanwhile doctors and nurses are frustrated at the increasingly elaborate hoops they have to jump through to send and receive patient data, and the fact they’re spending more time managing data transfers and less actual time with patients.
+Meanwhile, doctors and nurses are frustrated at the increasingly elaborate hoops they have to jump through to send and receive patient data, and the fact they’re spending more time managing data transfers and less actual time with patients.
 And new regulatory bodies are requiring more secure data storage and transfer protocols.

 Healthcare companies have a more valuable and more complete sets of consumer medical data than any SaaS provider, and they can leverage this to gain a real competitive advantage.
 All they need is to connect the foundational software systems on which that data lives to the cloud in a secure, extensible, efficient, and cost-effective way.